 What is government?
 (Nope.)

 What kind of government do we have?
 (Buzz.
 Try again.)

 Why do we need government? (better, but need more here.)

 What are the strengths and weaknesses of various forms of government?
 (Now we’re talking.)

 Historically, what government forms are the most enduring, and why?
 (A good one too.)

-Given current cultural trends, what kind of governments might be expect to see 200 hundred years from now.
+Given current cultural trends, what kind of governments might we expect to see 200 hundred years from now?
 (Eureka!
 Understanding!)

 5 Out-Of-The Box Assessment Strategies Every Teacher Should Know; image attribution flickr user vancouverfilmschool